 Why is the deadline so critical?

 The deadline seems short because it is.
-Even though the reform will only come into full effect in 2026, the transition phase requires adaptations as early as 2025.
-“In practice, companies have 2025 to adjust their operations and prepare for the consolidation of the rules.
-It is not just about complying with the law, but also about adjusting strategies to survive in this new environment,” reinforces Ribeiro.
+Even if the reform only comes into full effect in 2026, the transition phase requires adaptation already in 2025.
+"Companies practically have until 2025 to straighten out their operations and prepare for the consolidation of the rules."
+It's not just about complying with the law, but about adjusting strategies to survive in this new environment," reinforces Ribeiro.

-And here's the biggest mistake many are making:ignore the details.It is common to see companies believing that they simply need to adapt their accounting systems or follow what their competitors are doing.
-However, each sector and each business model has particularities that require detailed analyses and customized actions.
+And here's the biggest mistake many are making:ignore the details.It is common to see companies believing that it is enough to adapt their accounting systems or follow what competitors are doing.
+However, each sector, each business model has particularities that require detailed analyses and customized actions.

 Technology as an ally

-With the complexity of the changes, technologies based on artificial intelligence, such as those developed by ROIT, are gaining prominence.
-Tools such as the Tax Reform Calculator allow for accurate simulations, real-time impact analysis and even suggestions for best market practices.
+With the complexity of the changes, artificial intelligence-based technologies, such as those developed by ROIT, are gaining prominence.
+Tools like the Tax Reform Calculator allow for precise simulations, real-time impact analysis, and even suggestions for best market practices.

 According to Ribeiro, “the difference is not simply calculating the new tax rate, but guiding companies in interpreting the data for strategic decision-making.
 The reform is not just a challenge; it can be an opportunity to boost business.”